ivzap/Competitive-Programming/Implementation/Beautiful Triplets/Solution.md

 ...

 ```
-In a perfect sequence, that increases by 1 in each element, we simply maintain a sliding window of three elements that are `d` indices apart.
+In a perfect sequence, that increases by 1 in each element, we simply maintain a sliding window of three elements that are `d` indices apart, to get a triplet with the differences of `d`.
 Unfortunately we dont have perfect sequences like this for our problem, many elements are missing at times.
 To adjust, simply just find where that next element would be resulting in a element difference of `d`.

 The algorithm goes as follows: